ziglang/www.ziglang.org/content/learn/overview.en.md

 ## Order independent top level declarations

 Top level declarations such as global variables are order-independent and lazily analyzed.
-The initialization value of global variables is [evaluated at compile-time](https://ziglang.org/#Compile-time-reflection-and-compile-time-code-execution).
+The initialization values of global variables are [evaluated at compile-time](https://ziglang.org/#Compile-time-reflection-and-compile-time-code-execution).

 {{< zigdoctest "assets/zig-code/features/5-global-variables.zig" >}}